vickyyjoe/icp-mock-api/README.md

 # Mock API

 This project provides a mock API to manage routes, allowing you to add, edit, and retrieve route information.
 It is built using Rust and runs on the Internet Computer.
+This mock API allows for easy management of routes for testing purposes.
+Feel free to extend its functionality as needed!

 ## Features